PierreColombo/PierreColombo.github.io/_pages/about.md

 I am an Associate Professor at CentraleSupelec and Chief Science Officer at Equall.ai, a legalTech startup.

 I specialize in advancing AI, particularly in NLP.

+At Equall.ai, we develop AI-driven products tailored for the legal sector and develloping workflows for helping lawyers to do faster work.
+  1. We developed the first LLM for Law !

-My research focuses on making AI usable in NLP systems.
+At MICS CentraleSupelec - Université ParisSaclay, my research focuses on making AI usable in NLP systems.
 I currently focus on
 1. <span style="color:red">training large language models</span> and making them <span style="color:red">efficient</span> for real-world applications,
    1. Check CroissantLLM.
    2. Check TowerLLM.